ramomar/gaston-backend/README.md

 # gaston-backend

-This is the backend for the [Gaston](https://github.com/ramomar/gaston) project.
+This is a very simple backend for the [Gaston](https://github.com/ramomar/gaston) project.

 ## Functions